Moving house is a big decision and with so many different stages and costs involved, it’s natural to feel a little overwhelmed.

 There’s no legal requirement to have home contents insurance, but if you’re considering going without it, you’ll need to consider carefully how you’d replace all your possessions if, for example, they were destroyed in a fire.
 Home contents insurance is designed to help protect the contents of your home against loss or damage inside your home (and outside your home depending on your level of coverage).
 It covers furniture, clothes, electronics and other possessions which aren’t structural features of your home.

 Buildings and home contents insurance policies can be bought separately, or together as combined home insurance, which you can find out more about in our essential guide to home insurance.

-As of January 2021, the average premiums for home insurance policies – covering building and contents – stood at £144, which was a rise of 26% in four years from £115 in 2016.
+As of January 2022, the average premiums for home insurance policies – covering building and contents – stood at £142, a rise of 23% from £115 in 2016.
 Of course, the price will depend on factors including what it is you’re insuring, the property value, when it was built and from what material.
 You can use this comparison tool to help you find the best deals.
 For a limited time only, buy your home insurance policy via Rest Less and you’ll receive a free £20 Amazon voucher*.
 Terms and conditions apply.